Ice Cream in a Can

 On their own, each ingredient would not stay isolated in a smooth, continuous form.
 In order for these four ingredients to turn into ice cream, they all must be frozen and whipped simultaneously and then kept cold so that the ingredients don't glom together.

 Salt is added to the ice because salt lowers the freezing point of water, making the melted ice/salt colder than the original ice.
-This extra-cold ice/salt mixture surrounds the ice cream can freezes the cream inside to create your ice cream treat.
+This extra-cold ice/salt mixture surrounds the ice cream can freeze the cream inside to create your ice cream treat.

 There are actually two opposing chemical reactions happening at the same time.
 As you roll the can back and forth, the ice/salt mixture in the larger can (a solid) turns into a liquid (melted ice).
 When ice absorbs energy, it changes the phase of water from a solid to a liquid.
 The ice absorbs energy from the ice cream ingredients and also from your hands as you roll the can.
 Conversely, the liquid ingredients inside (milk, cream) are turning into a solid (ice cream) as the molecules in the liquid slow down and eventually freeze in place.